BLSQ/iaso/docs/pages/dev/how_to/modify_org_units_via_api/modify_org_units_via_api.en.md

 Fetching a single org unit is `GET /api/orgunits/<id>/`.

+!!! tip "If your system speaks FHIR"
+    IASO also exposes org units as read-only FHIR R4 `Location` resources.
+If you are integrating a system that already consumes FHIR, see [reading org units through the FHIR API](../read_org_units_via_fhir/read_org_units_via_fhir.md).
+It is a read path only — all writes go through the endpoints described below.

 ## Path A — modifying org units directly

 Requires the `iaso_org_units` permission.